 Steeper learning curve

-1. Can every spoon be engraved?
+1. Can any spoon be engraved?

 2. What tools are needed?

-Basic equipment: suitable spoon, engraving tools, safety equipment and materials for design transfer.
+Basic equipment: suitable spoon, engraving tools, safety equipment, and materials for design transfer.

-3. Is spoon engraving suitable for beginners?
+3. Is engraving on spoons suitable for beginners?

 4. Which engraving technique should I choose?